 It’s also important to move heavy items around your lawn regularly to avoid damaging the fibres.

-If your grass has become flat because of a heavy object, use a stiff broom to stimulate the fibres back into an upright position.
+If your grass has become flat because of a heavy object, use an artificial grass rake or stiff broom to stimulate the fibres back into an upright position.

 One word of warning regarding garden furniture, though:

 Always make sure that there aren’t any sharp edges on the feet of chairs and tables, as this will have the potential to cut through the artificial grass.

 Can I Put a Bird Feeder On Artificial Grass?

 Although the bird feeder itself will not damage the artificial grass, we recommend avoiding putting bird feeders on your artificial lawn.

 Bird feeders will only encourage droppings to land on your artificial lawn, which would require regular maintenance to keep the area clean.

 The droppings may also attract rodents, which may dig at the grass around the feeder.